jngod2011/David_Time_Series_Data/README.md

 # 1. Data preprocessing
 The order of preprocessing in the student's report are interpolation(spline), OTU clustering and Normalization.
 (However in their code is interpolation, normalization and OTU clustering...).
-My order are as follows.
+My order are as follows:
  a.
 OTU clustering("phylumotu.m")
  b.
 Interpolation("interpotu.m")
  c.
 Normalization("normotu.m")